-Any processing of personal information about you is carried out in accordance with the General Data Protection Regulation 2016 (GDPR) and the Data Protection Act 2018 (DPA).
-Under the GDPR and the DPA, we are required to explain what information we hold about you, why we hold information about you, how we use that information and whether we will share that information with anyone else.
+Any processing of personal information about you is carried out in accordance with the United Kingdom General Data Protection Regulation 2016 (UK GDPR) and the Data Protection Act 2018 (DPA).
+Under the UK GDPR and the DPA, we are required to explain what information we hold about you, why we hold information about you, how we use that information and whether we will share that information with anyone else.

 Personal data is any data that can be used to identify a living individual, on its own or in combination with other available information.
 References to names, identification numbers and location data are all personal data.

 Special categories of personal data includes details of racial or ethnic origin, political opinions, religious, philosophical or similar beliefs, trade union membership, physical or mental health, sexual life, commission of criminal offences and/or involvement in criminal proceedings.

 Processing means anything we do with the data and includes collecting, storing, and sharing it.

 This Privacy Notice explains how the NCA processes personal data relating to members of the public lawfully.
 It also outlines the steps we take to ensure that personal data is protected and describes the rights individuals have in relation to the data we process.

 The Director General is the Controller for any personal data processed by the NCA.